letsdrink/ouzo/docs/documentation/orm.rst

 Restrictions
 ------------
-You can specify restriction mechanism to build where conditions.
+You can use restriction mechanism to build where conditions.
 Usage:

 ::